Fios-Quest/YouTube-Scripts/src/iriss/016-macros.md

 Every time we add a new storable item we'll have to implement the trait and write tests for its implementation.

-This isn't the only Trait that is applied to storable types, and we have multiple storage types that also have lots of shared traits that all need implementing and testing.
+This isn't the only Trait that is applied to "storable" types, and we have multiple "storage" types that also have lots of shared traits that all need implementing and testing.

 ---